LuciMcD/streaming-04-multiple-consumers/README.md

 Follow the tutorial.
 Add multiple tasks (e.g. First message, Second message, etc.)
 How are tasks distributed?
+Tasks are split between the 2 workers.
+While the first worker is waiting the second worker receives the second message.
+Each worker receives every other message.

 Monitor the windows with at least two workers.
 Which worker gets which tasks?
+The first terminal opened, or the first worker receives the first message and the next terminal will receive the next message and so on.

 ## Reference